mariuszkuswik/Nauka/Linux/RHCSA_notatki_pelne.md

 sudo chown <username>:<groupname> /var/log/logcontainer
 ```
 4. Run the rsyslog container, mounting the host directory to the container directory and setting the appropriate environment variables:
-- Replace , , and with the appropriate values for your system.

 ```
 podman run -d --name rsyslog-container -v /var/log/logcontainer:/var/log/rsyslog -e TZ=<timezone> --user <username> rsyslog/rsyslog
 ```